+ REMEMBRANCE +

 on the Great Resurrection Day.

-[A code to acronyms is at the bottom of this page.]
+[A code to acronym is at the bottom of this page.]

-Rita Ebes Aaron, IHS, mischievous and always laughing in elementary school
+Rita Ebes Aaron, SHS, IHS, mischievous and always laughing

 Fred "Red" Aaron, SBC, quiet red-headed guy from Oklahoma

-LeRoy Aarons, Wash Post, soft-spoken theatre critic who left for California
+LeRoy Aarons, Wash Post, theatre critic who left for California

 Martin Agronsky, NTC, TV star who was on the National Theatre board

-Alan Alex, Capt, USA, SMC, debonair, mysterious Greek officer and gentleman
+Alan Alex, Capt, USA, SMC, debonair, Greek officer and gentleman

 Robert Alfandre, DC, extravagant socialite